Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences: Conclusion

-{ From the classification of the homotopy type of the Vietoris-Rips complex of a circle, we deduced the exact barcode formula.
+From the classification of the homotopy type of the Vietoris-Rips complex of a circle, we deduced the exact barcode formula.
 Our method motivates us to study the homotopy type of the Vietoris-Rips complex of other compact Riemannian manifolds.
-Meanwhile, we considered a sliding window embedding that translates a sinusoidal function into a circle, and we believe that exploring the basic functions and transformations that map to an $n$-sphere is also meaningful. }
+Meanwhile, we considered a sliding window embedding that translates a sinusoidal function into a circle, and we believe that exploring the basic functions and transformations that map to an $n$-sphere is also meaningful.

-The subjects listed below represent potential research agendas aligning with the proposed method, which we will investigate in our future research. \begin{enumerate} \item[$\bullet$] Application of the proposed EMPH method to time-series data from real-world problems and further validation of its effectiveness. \item[$\bullet$] Extension of the proposed method on a curved filtration in the multi-parameter filtration space. \item[$\bullet$] Reduction of the computational complexity of $O\left(N \times \binom{N+n-1}{n}\right)$ by selecting proper frequencies and reducing the embedding dimension of $N$.
+The subjects listed below represent potential research agendas aligning with the proposed method, which we will investigate in our future research.

+\begin{enumerate} \item[$\bullet$] Application of the proposed EMPH method to time-series data from real-world problems and further validation of its effectiveness.

+\item[$\bullet$] Extension of the proposed method on a curved filtration in the multi-parameter filtration space. \item[$\bullet$] Reduction of the computational complexity of $O\left(N \times \binom{N+n-1}{n}\right)$ by selecting proper frequencies and reducing the embedding dimension of $N$.

 \item[$\bullet$] Extension of the EMPH method to other Hamiltonian systems that are associated with other bases such as spherical harmonics rather than Fourier bases. \item[$\bullet$] Filtration learning (e.g. \cite{hofer2020graph, bruel2020topology, leygonie2021framework, carriere2021optimizing}) for the optimal selection of rays or curves on the filtration space with the EMPH. \end{enumerate}